I beg to move,

 It is important that we underline the type of accommodation that is needed in the future.
 Does the hon.
 Gentleman recognise—I think the hon.
 Member for Linlithgow and East Falkirk (Martyn Day) referred to this—that those who are getting older need specific accommodation?
 In many places there does not seem to be much provision for that specific accommodation.
 Does he feel that it needs to be a central part of the Government’s strategy as our population grows older?

 The hon.
 Gentleman brings me on to an important point.
 One thing that we must begin to recognise is that we do not actually have a housing market; we have many different segments of housing, all of which have different features.
 Of course we must recognise the needs of vulnerable people and older people—older people are not necessarily vulnerable, but they have different housing needs.
 Those needs must be recognised in a long-term housing strategy, and we must ensure that provision is across the piece.

 I have the current figures on new starts.
-In their 2015 manifesto, the present Government committed to building some 200,000 starter homes over the period of a Parliament, which is 40,000 a year.
-At the moment, quite frankly the figures are so dismal and so insignificant that we are failing not simply to hit the statistical targets but failing real families and real people.
+In their 2015 manifesto, the Government committed to building some 200,000 starter homes over the Parliament, which is 40,000 a year.
+Quite frankly, the figures are so dismal and so insignificant that we are failing not simply to hit the statistical targets, but failing real families and real people.